 Note: There are restrictions to your Tax Deductible Contributions if you,or your spouse, are covered by an employer-sponsored plan and limits based upon total earnings.

 Roth IRAs are a special type of Individual Retirement Account that you may qualify for based on your income level.
-The maximum contribution of $5,500 per year is not tax deductible, but distributions are tax-free when you follow the rules, and you can tap your contributions (but not your earnings) any time tax-free and penalty-free.
+The maximum contribution of $6,000 per individual per year, and individuals age 50 and older may be eligible for a catch-up limit of $7,000.
+It is not tax deductible, but distributions are tax-free when you follow the rules, and you can tap your contributions (but not your earnings) any time tax-free and penalty-free.

 Tax Benefits: Investment Earnings accumulate Tax-Deferred, and you don’t pay taxes when a withdrawal is made.